4n4ru/CI_MS1_BodelschwingherHof/README.md

 - [chicken](assets/images/chicken.jpg): Photo by <a href="https://unsplash.com/@itssammoqadam?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Sam Moqadam</a> on <a href="https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 ### Code
 In order of apearance:
 - The HTML for the responsive [Navbar with toggler](https://getbootstrap.com/docs/5.0/components/navbar/#toggler) was taken from the Bootstrap v5.0 documentation code snippet and combined with their [Navbar with Pills](https://getbootstrap.com/docs/5.0/components/navs-tabs/#pills)
 - [Carousel](https://getbootstrap.com/docs/5.0/components/carousel/#with-indicators) on index page was taken from Bootrap v5.0 documentation code snippet
 - CSS code to avoid whitespace below footer was taken from a forum post on [FreeCodeCamp](https://forum.freecodecamp.org/t/footer-white-space-below/191360)

 ## Acknowledgements
+I would like to take the opportunity to thank:
+- My mentor Mo Shami for his feedback, advice, guidance and support.
+- My husband Jure Runje for his support, advice, help with testing, and for giving me some kids free time to work on my project.
+- To the lovely people on the Code Institute Slack for providing peer code reviews.